tamcord/tamcord.py/README.rst

    :target: https://pypi.python.org/pypi/discord.py
    :alt: PyPI supported Python versions

 A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+This build is experimental and contains support for other Discord implementations.

 Key Features
 -------------